-A solar eclipse is arguably the most spectacular astronomical event that anyone will experience in their lives.
-There is a great deal of interest in watching eclipses, and thousands of astronomers (both amateur and professional) and other eclipse enthusiasts travel around the world to observe and photograph them.
-This document is for them, i.e., for astronomers and other experts - including educators as well as medical and eye-care professionals - who may find themselves in the position of coaching laypersons through a solar eclipse and who want to understand in detail the principles of eye safety for solar observing.
+Total solar eclipses are arguably the most spectacular astronomical events that anyone will experience in their lives.
+While annular and partial solar eclipses aren't nearly as impressive, they nevertheless attract a great deal of public interest.
+Astronomers (both amateur and professional) and other enthusiasts travel around the world to observe and photograph solar eclipses.
+This document is for them, i.e., for astronomers and other experts - including educators as well as medical and eye-care professionals - who may find themselves in the position of coaching laypersons through a solar eclipse and who want to understand in detail the principles of eye safety for observing the Sun.